breatheco-de/content/src/content/how-to/how-to-split-a-string-in-python.md

 ---

-## How to Split a String in Python

 This is how you split a string in python using the **`.split()`** method:

 ```py
 string1 =  "This string will be splitted"
 listName = string1.split()